 - Hip injuries, including groin strain, hamstring strain, pull or tear and Iliotibial (ITB) Band Syndrome;

 - Knee injuries, including Anterior Cruciate Ligament (ACL) sprain, Posterior Cruciate Ligament (PCL) sprain, Meniscus tear and Patellofemoral pain syndrome; and

 - Lower leg injuries, including shin splints, Achilles tendinitis and ankle sprain.

 Injury Prevention Strategies

 Soccer injuries may often be the result of overuse, poor conditioning, lack of proper rest or insufficient warm-up.
-Overall, soccer players require specific, targeted exercises emphasizing strength, endurance, flexibility and range of motion.
-This is especially true in the case of injury-prone muscle groups, ligaments, tendons, etc. The hip adductor muscles, ankles, hamstrings, and knees are all areas requiring specialized exercise.
-Additionally, the following steps can reduce the likelihood of injury:
+The following steps can reduce the likelihood of injury:

-- Never begin play before proper warm-up and stretching.
-Brief running or walking, stationary cycling, and jumping jacks help properly prepare muscles.
+- Never begin training or play before a proper warm-up and stretching.

 - Adequate footwear is particularly critical in soccer.
 Shoes with molded cleats or ribbed soles should be worn, and particular care must be taken on wet playing fields.

 - Shin guards help protect the lower legs, which are prone to injury, and mouth guards will help to reduce concussion and prevent damage to the jaw, mouth and teeth.

 Sitting Single Leg Hamstring Stretch: Sit with one leg straight out in front and point your toes upwards.
 Bring your other foot towards your knee and reach towards your toes with both hands.